 How the Bask Mileage Savings Account Works

-In case you're just learning about Bask Bank's Mileage Savings Account, here's how it works: You earn 1 AAdvantage® mile per $1 saved per year.
-Mileage earnings are deposited monthly—usually just a few days after the month closes.
+In case you're just learning about Bask Bank's Mileage Savings Account, here's how it works: You earn 2.5 AAdvantage® mile per $1 saved per year.
+Mileage earnings are deposited monthly — usually just a few days after the month closes.

 While that may not sound like much, the earnings definitely add up.
-Plus, earning AAdvantage® miles each month is a great way to make sure that your AAdvantage® miles don't expire from inactivity.
+Plus, earning AAdvantage® miles each month is a great way to ensure your AAdvantage® miles don't expire from inactivity.

 It's no secret that I'm a huge fan of the Bask Mileage Savings Account.
 In fact, when interest rates dropped, I moved all of my cash savings into a Bask Mileage Savings Account.
-Since then, I've used the mileage earnings to book domestic awards from:
+Since then, I've used my AAdvantage® mileage earnings from Bask Bank to book awards from:

 - Charleston to Atlanta (7,500 miles)